getodk/docs/collect-install.rst

 .. tip::

-  Developers can also `install ODK Collect on an Android emulator <https://github.com/opendatakit/opendatakit/wiki/DevEnv-Setup>`_.
-However, this can be slow and buggy and is not recommended.
+  You can also `install ODK Collect on an Android emulator <https://github.com/opendatakit/opendatakit/wiki/DevEnv-Setup>`_.
+However, this can be slow and is only recommended for developers actively working on Collect.